 The collection at the British Museum in London spans the history of humankind with objects from all over the world.
 Thanks to Google Arts and Culture, you can visit it from home on a British Museum virtual tour that brings around the massive museum.

 Collection of World History

 The British Museum was established back in 1753, when George II was on the throne and America was still a colony of the British Empire.

 It was also the year that Irish doctor Sir Hans Sloane died.
 Rather than see his collection of 71,000 objects broken up, he bequeathed it to the Crown.
 This was the start of the British Museum’s collection.

 Nowadays, there are 8 million objects in the British Museum – far too many to see in one visit.
+This includes one of the most amazing collection of Egyptian artefacts in the world.
 Some of the objects are also mired in controversy, taken from their places of origin during the era of colonialism, and with nations now demanding them back.

 British Museum Virtual Tour by Google